Vicinity Vision Transformer: Abstract

 \section{Abstract}

 \justifying Vision transformers have shown great success on numerous computer vision tasks.
-However, its central component, softmax attention, prohibits vision transformers from scaling up to high-resolution images, due to both the computational complexity and memory footprint being quadratic.
-Although linear attention was introduced in natural language processing (NLP) tasks to mitigate a similar issue, directly applying existing linear attention to vision transformers may not lead to satisfactory results.
-We investigate this problem and find that computer vision tasks focus more on local information compared with NLP tasks.
-Based on this observation, we present a Vicinity Attention that introduces a locality bias to vision transformers with linear complexity.
-Specifically, for each image patch, we adjust its attention weight based on its 2D Manhattan distance measured by its neighbouring patches.
-In this case, the neighbouring patches will receive stronger attention than far away patches.
-Moreover, since our Vicinity Attention requires the token length to be much larger than the feature dimension to show its efficiency advantages, we further propose a new Vicinity Vision Transformer (VVT) structure to reduce the feature dimension without degenerating the accuracy.
-We perform extensive experiments on the CIFAR100, ImageNet1K, and ADE20K datasets to validate the effectiveness of our method.
-Our method has a slower growth rate of GFlops than previous transformer-based and convolution-based networks when the input resolution increases.
-In particular, our approach achieves state-of-the-art image classification accuracy with $50\%$ fewer parameters than previous methods.
+However, their central component, softmax attention, prohibits vision transformers from scaling up to high-resolution images, due to both the computational complexity and memory footprint being quadratic.
+Linear attention was introduced in natural language processing (NLP) which reorders the self-attention mechanism to mitigate a similar issue, but directly applying existing linear attention to vision may not lead to satisfactory results.
+We investigate this problem and point out that existing linear attention methods ignore an inductive bias in vision tasks, \ie, 2D locality.
+In this paper, we propose Vicinity Attention, which is a type of linear attention that integrates 2D locality.
+Specifically, for each image patch, we adjust its attention weight based on its 2D Manhattan distance from its neighbouring patches.
+In this case, we achieve 2D locality in a linear complexity where the neighbouring image patches receive stronger attention than far away patches.
+In addition, we propose a novel Vicinity Attention Block that is comprised of Feature Reduction Attention (FRA) and Feature Preserving Connection (FPC) in order to address the computational bottleneck of linear attention approaches, including our Vicinity Attention, whose complexity grows quadratically with respect to the feature dimension.
+The Vicinity Attention Block computes attention in a compressed feature space with an extra skip connection to retrieve the original feature distribution.
+We experimentally validate that the block further reduces computation without degenerating the accuracy.
+Finally, to validate the proposed methods, we build a linear vision transformer backbone named Vicinity Vision Transformer (VVT).
+Targeting general vision tasks, we build VVT in a pyramid structure with progressively reduced sequence length.
+We perform extensive experiments on CIFAR-100, ImageNet-1k, and ADE20K datasets to validate the effectiveness of our method.
+Our method has a slower growth rate in terms of computational overhead than previous transformer-based and convolution-based networks when the input resolution increases.
+In particular, our approach achieves state-of-the-art image classification accuracy with $50\%$ fewer parameters than previous approaches.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{